qingkaikong/E7-Textbook/README.md

 ## Build

+OCF username: `e7staff`

-To make changes to the book in production, transfer the changes via SFTP to the machine, SSH into it, `cd` into this repo, and run `make prod`.
+To make changes to the book in production, transfer the changes via SFTP to the machine, SSH into it (`e7staff@ssh.ocf.berkeley.edu`), `cd` into this repo, and run `make prod`.